ucsdwcsng/WiROS/README.md

 ## Example usage of WiROS

 WiROS can be easily leveraged to incorporate WiFi sensors to solve many applicable problems in robotics.
-We provide several simple example use cases of [here]() TODO: Add link.
+We provide the following sample use-cases:

 1. **Kidnapped Robot Problem**: A lost robot in an indoor envrionment can be conveniently localized using WiROS.
 Given a prior map of the existing Access points and additional details of their antenna geometry, the robot's location can be triangulated in a space.
 2. **Correct for Robot Location Drift**: WiFi measurements can be additionally fused with Camera and odometry measurements to more accurately correct for sensor drifts and resolve ambiguities arising from perceptual aliasing in indoor environment[3].